bernie-graves/R-Shiny-Dashboard/README.md

 </details>

 ## About
-We created a dahsboard in R using Shiny that allows us to look at movie sales over time.
+In this project we created a dahsboard in R using Shiny that allows us to look at movie sales over time.
+We then dockerized our R file to the data accessible to anyone through a container.
+We also created actions that automatically pushs and builds an image for any changes made to the R code into our current container.

 ## Prerequisites
 In order run and modify our app you need to following tools: